-Dealing with post war difficulties, separation and reunion issues?
-Challenged With Balancing Military and Civilian Life?
+Dealing with post war difficulties AND separation?
+Challenged With TRANSITIONING FROM Military TO Civilian Life?

-Would you like to help fellow vets and service members who are?
+Would you like to help these fellow vets and service members?

 Transition-Plus holds weekly “Peer to Peer” meetings to help address these areas.
 Transition-Plus is a ministry at Bay Harbour United Methodist Church dedicated to serving veterans and service members.
 Challenges may be related to emotional, personal, work related, spiritual, PTSD, or any other issue.
 Anyone who served at anytime at any location during any era is welcome.
-The group has been meeting weekly since Dec 2012.
+Since the first meeting in Dec 2012, over 300 veterans have attended.
 Attendance is free

 Why participate in a Peer-Peer Support Group